 The rules apply to applicants and licensees.
-These rules are being rescinded and replaced by new rules.
 There could be additional businesses or groups affected by, bear the cost of, or directly benefit from the proposed rules.
 Examples may be CPAs, lab equipment companies, surveillance equipment companies, third-party integrators, and point of sale companies.